Interactive infographic: How to feed the content monster without being eaten

 A buzzword with a lot of substance

-The answer to all these questions is: "Yes".
-Yes, the term is indeed hyped, exaggerated and overused.
+The answer to all these questions is "yes."
+Yes, the term is indeed hyped, exaggerated, and overused.
 And yes, you have to deal with it.
 Even if the term is unfortunately largely devoid of content.
-That sounds strange for a marketing discipline that is (supposed to be) about "content".
-But you still have to deal with it - or rather: precisely because of it.
-Because there is far more to the term than meets the eye.
+That sounds strange for a marketing discipline that is (supposedly) all about "content."
+But you still have to deal with it—or rather, precisely because of that.
+Because there is much more to the term than you might think at first glance.
 It is more than just another buzzword or hype.
-It is the reaction to a very real change in the market.
-And it is an enormously exciting, fascinating and multifaceted topic.
-So as a marketing person, you should understand it well - and then you can still decide whether to do something or not.
+It is a response to a very real change in the market.
+And it is an enormously exciting, fascinating, and multifaceted topic.
+As a marketing professional, you should understand it well—and then you can still decide whether to do something about it or not.

 Everyone is doing content marketing at once

-Unfortunately, it's not quite so easy to understand.
-This is mainly due to the fact that almost everyone in the field of communication today is jumping on the bandwagon: corporate publishers, SEOs, PRs, advertisers, editors, online marketers... they all claim to be better at "content marketing" than the others.
-Each of them looks at "content marketing" from their own perspective, they all pursue different goals and they all understand "content marketing" a little differently.
-Unfortunately, this leads to a total cacophony in the market.
-At the moment, everything that's not up to scratch is referred to as content marketing.
-And in the end, nobody really knows what it is anymore.
-The only thing that everyone agrees on is that you should somehow offer "useful content".
+Unfortunately, understanding this is not quite so simple.
+This is mainly because almost everyone working in communications today topic on the topic : corporate publishers, SEO specialists, PR professionals, advertisers, editors, online marketers... they all claim to be better at "content marketing" than the others.
+Each of them views "content marketing" from their own perspective, they all pursue different goals, and they all understand "content marketing" a little differently.
+Unfortunately, this leads to total cacophony in the market.
+Currently, everything under the sun is referred to as content marketing.
+And in the end, no one really knows what it is anymore.
+The only thing everyone agrees on is that you should somehow offer "useful content."

 Content is actually something quite old...